Last Updated on January 7, 2023

 However, one of the downsides to most duffel bags is that you have to carry them.
 Taking that into account, your first task when deciding how to pack your duffel bag to maximize space is to determine what weight you’re comfortable carrying.

-You can fill up every nook and cranny of your duffel bag to maximize space, but does packing five extra pairs of shoes because you have space make the bag still comfortable to travel with?
+You can fill up every nook and cranny of your duffel bag to maximize space, but does packing five extra pairs of shoes because you have bag space make it still comfortable to travel with?

 Lay Bulky Clothing Items on the Bottom